DataDog/integrations-core/istio/README.md

 Follow the instructions below to install and configure this check for an Agent running on a host.
 For containerized environments, see the [Autodiscovery Integration Templates][4] for guidance on applying these instructions.

-### Prerequisites

-This OpenMetrics-based integration has a latest version (V2) and a legacy version (V1).
-To get all the most up-to-date features, Datadog recommends upgrading to the latest version.
+This OpenMetrics-based integration has a latest mode (`use_openmetrics`: true) and a legacy mode (`use_openmetrics`: false).
+To get all the most up-to-date features, Datadog recommends enabling the latest mode.
 For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][25].

 When you enable the `use_openmetrics` configuration option, the Istio integration uses the latest version of the OpenMetrics-based implementation of the check.